aws-powertools/powertools-lambda-python/docs/core/logger.md

 !!! note "In this context, an observability provider is an [AWS Lambda Partner](https://go.aws/3HtU6CZ){target="_blank" rel="nofollow"} offering a platform for logging, metrics, traces, etc."

-You can send logs to the observability provider of your choice via [Lambda Extensions](https://aws.amazon.com/blogs/compute/using-aws-lambda-extensions-to-send-logs-to-custom-destinations/){target="_blank" rel="nofollow"}.
+You can send logs to the observability provider of your choice via [Lambda Extensions](https://aws.amazon.com/blogs/compute/using-aws-lambda-extensions-to-send-logs-to-custom-destinations/){target="_blank"}.
 In most cases, you shouldn't need any custom Logger configuration, and logs will be shipped async without any performance impact.

 #### Built-in formatters